jrobind/soccer.js/README.md

 ## Usage

 To quickly set up a league, first add teams using the ```addTeam()``` method.
 It accepts an array of strings representing the names of the teams to be created.
 Team objects will be created with default values and sorted alphabetically.
-A league position will be assigned to each team object, once the league has been sorted.
+A league position will be assigned to each team object once the league has been sorted.
 The method also returns a league array containing the sorted teams:

 ```js
 soccer.addTeam(['Rohan Rovers', 'Elrond Athletic', 'Sauron Town', 'White Tree Park']);